-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to topical acne treatments may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about exposure to topical acne treatments in a pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What are topical acne treatments?

 Topical acne treatments are medications that are put directly on the skin.
 Topical acne treatments can be over-the-counter or prescription.
 Common active ingredients are benzoyl peroxide, azelaic acid, glycolic acid, and salicylic acid.
 Prescription acne medications include tretinoin, adapalene, dapsone, and antibiotics such as erythromycin and clindamycin.

 Can I use tretinoin (Retin A®) for severe acne during my pregnancy?

 Tretinoin is different from other topical treatments that will be discussed here.
 It belongs to a group of medications called retinoids, which can cause birth defects when taken by mouth.
 The amount of tretinoin absorbed through the skin is low, and studies have reported that women who used topical tretinoin during pregnancy did not have an increased chance for birth defects.
 However, due to the theoretical concerns and the availability of other topical acne products, tretinoin use is discouraged during pregnancy.
 Please refer to the MotherToBaby fact sheet Tretinoin at https://mothertobaby.org/fact-sheets/tretinoin-retin-a-pregnancy/pdf/ and Isotretinoin at https://mothertobaby.org/fact-sheets/isotretinoin-accutane-pregnancy/pdf/ for more information on this group of medications.

 Can I use adapalene gel during my pregnancy?